GNOME/pygobject/docs/guide/threading.rst

 :func:`time.sleep` represents the blocking operation. :func:`GLib.idle_add`
 takes the ``update_progess()`` function and arguments that will get passed to the function and asks the main loop to schedule its execution in the main thread.
-This is needed because GTK+ isn't thread safe; only one thread, the main thread, is allowed to call GTK+ code at all times.
+This is needed because GTK isn't thread safe; only one thread, the main thread, is allowed to call GTK code at all times.

 Threads: FAQ
 ------------

-* I'm porting code from pygtk (GTK+ 2) to PyGObject (GTK+ 3).
+* I'm porting code from pygtk (GTK 2) to PyGObject (GTK 3).
 Has anything changed regarding threads?

   Short answer: No.